Mac user reports on 802.11n Cards, Bases/Routers

 "

 I asked if he could check the logs to see if they had any related entries.
-Although I haven't heard from him since, a Mini owner back on Mar.
-2nd (before Apple TV released) reported on using the Mac Pro N card (with only the 1 stock antenna) and tested with an AirPort Extreme 802.11n base.
+Although I haven't heard from him since, a Mini owner back on March 2nd, 2007 (before Apple TV was released) reported on using the Mac Pro N card (with only the 1 stock antenna) and tested with an AirPort Extreme 802.11n base.

-Maybe you have a suspect card (or connections not tight), but if anyone else with an upgraded Mini has seen this let me know.
+Maybe you have a suspect card (or connections not tight), but if anyone else with an upgraded Mini has seen this send a note.

 Quickertek yesterday announced their 802.11n card + (ext.)
 Antenna kit for Intel-based Minis but it's $179, quite a bit more than the Mac Pro card kit.
 (Not sure what the best price around is on an ext.
 Antenna.)